Osteoporosis. It’s what old people get, right?

 Magnesium plays a crucial role in converting vitamin D into the active form that promotes calcium absorption.
 Foods rich in magnesium include avocados, nuts, legumes, seeds, tofu and whole grains, spinach, beetroot greens, artichokes, collard greens, sweet potatoes.

-A soak in Epsom salts or magnesium flakes for over 20 minutes once a week will also help up your levels.
+A soak in Epsom salts or magnesium flakes for over 20 minutes once a week will also help boost your levels.

 Potassium neutralises the acid in your body that can leach calcium out of your bones.
 Sweet potatoes are a great source of both magnesium and potassium.
 Other wonderful sources include papaya, oranges, bananas and prunes.

-Zinc is a trace mineral needed in minimal amounts.
-It helps make up the mineral portion of your bones.
+Zinc is a trace mineral needed in small amounts.
+Zinc helps make up the mineral portion of your bones.
 Excellent sources of zinc include beef, oysters, flaxseeds, spinach, and pumpkin seeds.